triska/clpfd/README.md

 This repository contains several example programs.

-To get an idea of the power and usefulness of CLP(FD) constraints, I recommend you start with the following examples:
+To get an idea of the power and usefulness of CLP(FD) constraints, I recommend you start with the following examples, in order:

 [n_factorial.pl](n_factorial.pl): Shows how to use CLP(FD) constraints for declarative arithmetic, obtaining more general programs.